viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.someFoo; // function foo(){..}
 ```

-`someFoo` and `myObject.someFoo` are just two separate references to the same function, and neither implies anything about the function being special or "owned" by any other object.
+`someFoo` and `myObject.someFoo` chỉ là hai tham chiếu đến cùng một hàm, and neither implies anything about the function being special or "owned" by any other object.
 If `foo()` above was defined to have a `this` reference inside it, that `myObject.someFoo` _implicit binding_ would be the **only** observable difference between the two references.
 Neither reference really makes sense to be called a "method".

 **Perhaps one could argue** that a function _becomes a method_, not at definition time, but during run-time just for that invocation, depending on how it's called at its call-site (with an object reference context or not -- see Chapter 2 for more details).
 Even this interpretation is a bit of a stretch.

-The safest conclusion is probably that "function" and "method" are interchangeable in JavaScript.
+Kết luận an toàn nhất là "function" và "method" có thể hoán đổi với nhau trong JavaScript.

 **Note:** ES6 adds a `super` reference, which is typically going to be used with `class` (see Appendix A).
 The way `super` behaves (static binding rather than late binding as `this`) gives further weight to the idea that a function which is `super` bound somewhere is more a "method" than "function".
 But again, these are just subtle semantic (and mechanical) nuances.